 Studio Sifaka produces radio programming for and by youth.
 It was created in 2019 by the United Nations in Madagascar, in partnership with Fondation Hirondelle.
 Since the summer of 2021, Studio Sifaka has been an independent NGO under Malagasy law.
 With the support of Fondation Hirondelle, the Studio’s young team has been working to strenghthen its own capacities, both institutional and editorial.
 Today, Studio Sifaka and Fondation Hirondelle operate as a partnership.

-Studio Sifaka aims to improve young women’s and men’s access to reliable, quality information while making their voices heard, thus contributing to peace building in Madagascar.
-Since its inception, Studio Sifaka has produced “Feon’ny tanora maroloko,” a two-hour daily radio programme in Malagasy and French for the youth of Madagascar.
-Content includes a national and regional news bulletin as well as programmes dedicated to advice (health, employment, etc.), dialogue, music and Malagasy culture.
-It also produces articles and videos for the Web.
+Studio Sifaka aims to improve the access of young women and men to reliable and quality information, while making their voices heard, thus contributing to peace building in Madagascar.
+Since its inception, Studio Sifaka has produced “Feon’ny tanora maroloko” (“all the colours of youth”), a two-hour daily radio broadcast in Malagasy and French for the youth of Madagascar.
+Contents include a national and regional news bulletin as well as programmes dedicated to advice (e.g. on health and employment), dialogue, music and Malagasy culture.

 Sources of Funding